mortezakarbasi/Hiri_Calender/README.md

 # Hiri_Calender
-This Calendar is made with AI model like GPT4-O and GPT-O-mini and QWEN and GROK3
+This calendar was made using AI models such as GPT-4o, GPT-o-mini, Qwen, and Grok 3.

 Grok > GPT > QWEN2.5 MAX